ECS153/final-project-chatsignal/README.md

 ## WebSocket
 Web socket is in charge of communicating with the AWS Websocket API so that the user can send and recieve message in real time.
 The following overview will walk you through the basic workflow of how the web socket manage, parse, and store incoming data and how it send client requested messages.

 `connection.onopen()` Upon connection establish, the webSocket will immediately send a request to the AWS API to get this client's conneciton id.
-The route is "requestConnectionIDCopy."<br />
+The route is `requestConnectionID`.<br />

 `connection.onmessage()` Upon recieving message from other clients, there are four possible cases.
 Note that the raw message is a string that's delimited by "+=+" characters.<br />